 - Terminator 2: Judgment Day.
 While John Conner is talking to his foster mother Janelle on the phone, their dog Max is barking like crazy outside.
 John's foster father Todd yells at Max to shut up.
 A few seconds later we find out why Max was barking: Janelle reveals herself to be the T-1000 pursuing John and stabs Todd through the head to shut him up.

 - After the race ends in The Little Rascals, Spanky decides to offer a Heman Woman Haters Club membership to Waldo.
 Alfalfa keeps trying to tell Spanky something, and when Spanky finally listens, Alfalfa explains that "that's not Waldo!" (it was Darla, who was paired with Waldo, wearing a racing suit and mask).

 - Lampshaded in the 2002 Spider-Man movie.
-Spider-Man and the Green Goblin are trying to have an I'm-Badder-Than-You conversation in J. Jonah Jameson's office, and Jonah simply *will not shut up.* Spider-Man sticks his mouth shut with webbing and says, "Hush.
-Mom and Dad are talking."
+Spider-Man and the Green Goblin are trying to have an I'm-Badder-Than-You conversation in J. Jonah Jameson's office, and Jonah simply will not shut up.
+Spider-Man sticks his mouth shut with webbing and says, "Hey, kiddo.
+Let Mom and Dad talk for a minute, will ya?"

-- In Teenage Mutant Ninja Turtles (2014), April is brushed aside when she attempts to get a camera crew sent to a Foot Clan robbery in progress.
+- In Teenage Mutant Ninja Turtles (2014), April, seen as a puff-piece reporter but attempting to break into serious journalism, is brushed aside by her superiors when she attempts to get a camera crew sent to a Foot Clan robbery in progress.

 - The former Trope Namer is David McKee's Not Now, Bernard: Bernard can't get any of the grownups to pay attention to a monster that's menacing him.
 Then the monster eats him.
 Then the monster can't get the grownups to pay attention to it, either.